 Additional protein sources are whole eggs (shells and all) blood meal and un-hulled soybeans.
 The carbohydrate component is typically provided by grains and could include oats, wheat, corn, flour, rice or combination of any or all of the above.

-Many name brand dog foods also include added vitamins and minerals to ensure that Fido gets the nutrition he needs.
+Many name brand dog foods also include added vitamins and minerals or vegetables to ensure that Fido gets the nutrition he needs.
 Just like many human foods that are fortified much of the time, dog food is too.

 However, as mentioned, canine nutritional needs to differ from human nutritional needs, and certain vitamins that would otherwise be present in human food are left out because canine biology produces it on its own.